-The most important part of an interview is making sure you ask the right questions to determine if you’ll be happy.
+The right questions can get you a job.
+The most important part of an interview is not to be prepared for what they will ask, but rather making sure you ask the right questions to determine if you’ll be happy.
 Too many people change jobs and realize quickly that the grass isn’t always greener.
 There are ways to evaluate this and limit it’s chance of happening.

 How do you decide what type of company you want to work for?
 Figure out who your dream companies are in that size, space, industry by trying new things.

 In college, I worked for a startup sized agency, a public enterprise, a governement department.
 I knew I would be likely happier in smaller companies.